Getting started

 Talent or skill?

 Mostly skill.
 Some people start with a head start — a musical home, a good ear, an easy range — but the things that make singing sound good (accurate pitch, steady breath, a usable range, a trained ear) are all trained.
 Think of singing as a motor skill: you produce a sound, hear how far it landed from what you intended, and correct.
 Repeat that loop with clear feedback and you get better — the same way you'd learn any physical skill.
+What separates strong performers in skilled domains is overwhelmingly the amount and quality of focused practice, not an innate ceiling[3].
 Talent sets a starting line, not a ceiling.

 "But I really can't sing"

 Most people who say this can hear pitch perfectly — they just haven't trained the production side.
+That gap is well documented: studies of inaccurate singers repeatedly find their pitch perception is normal[2].
 The quickest way to prove it to yourself: take the tone-deaf test (you'll almost certainly pass), then read why you sing out of tune to see which fixable cause is yours.

 Is it too late as an adult?